Sump Pumps and Dedicated Circuit Outlets

 - Or does the sump pump require a dedicated outlet?

-This electrical question came from: Sean, a Homeowner from Doylestown, Pennsylvania.
+This electrical question came from: Sean, a Homeowner in Pennsylvania.

 Thanks for your electrical question Sean.